elementdavv/mupdf-android-viewer/README.md

 To do a release you MUST first change the package name!

-Do NOT use the com.artifex domain for your custom app!
+Do NOT use the net.timelegend domain for your custom app!

 In order to sign a release build, you will need to create a key and a key store.